+Water, Plumbing and Bathroom Fittings

-Heating and Hot Water Repair Category 1 Notes No significant defects evident, based on limitations.
-However, the radiators are of an older style in comparison to the more modern boiler.
+Repair Category 1

+Notes No significant defects evident, based on limitations.

+2 The boiler appears original/of an older style.
+Informed opinion suggests that many boilers have a life expectancy of between 10 and 20 years.
+A suitably qualified heating engineer will be able to advise further on repairing requirements or whether replacement is likely to be a more viable solution.
+This should be fully appreciated.
 It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.
-Informed opinion suggests that many boilers have a life expectancy of between 10 and 20 years.
-A suitably qualified heating engineer will be able to advise further on repairing requirements or whether replacement is likely to be a more viable solution.
-This should be appreciated.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their